 According to interviews with NBC News, members of Falun Gong believe “the world is headed toward a judgment day, where those labeled ‘communists’ will be sent to a kind of hell, and those sympathetic to the spiritual community will be spared.”
+At the core of Falun Gong are the values of Truthfulness, Compassion, and Tolerance.
 As common in Eastern religions, the practice of Falun Gong also embraces regulated breathing and meditation exercises.

 The Persecution of Falun Gong

 Falun Gong was started by spiritual leader Li Hongzhi in China in 1992.
 The religious movement gained significant popularity in China, but was suppressed by the Chinese government in 1999.
 A persecution campaign was initiated by the Chinese Communist Party (CCP) to eliminate the Falun Gong religion in China, which maintains a doctrine of state atheism and labeled Falun Gong an “evil cult.”

 The persecution of Falun Gong was characterized by a massive propaganda campaign against the group, public burnings of Falun Gong books, imprisonment of tens of thousands of Falun Gong practitioners, and reeducation through labor camps.
 In 2009, the New York Times reported that at least 2,000 Falun Gong practitioners had been killed amid the persecution campaign.